QuTech-Delft/qtt/paper.md

 The QuTech Tuning package (qtt) is a software package containing measurement routines and analysis functions for the tuning and calibration of spin-qubits.
 An introduction to spin-qubits can be found~\cite{Lieven}.

+The package is organized in the following subpackages:

+* Measurements
+* Algorithms
+* Tools
+* ...

 bla bla bla

+Conventions: qcodes Dataset, return arguments are dicts, etc.

 The methods from this paper have been used in the following papers: \cite{Baart2016}, \cite{Diepen2018}.